andreaspencer/note-taker/README.md

 * ability to delete existing notes from the left hand collumn

 ### My Work
-* created routes to route information to write to html'
+* created routes to write to html
+* created route for index to open notes html
-* created functions to create and delete notes
+* created functions to create save and delete notes
 * used json information from user to save to the page

 #### Screenshot